voi-tech/notebook-navigator/README.md

 **Appearance**

+- **Zoom level (not synced):** Controls the overall zoom level of Notebook Navigator.
-- **Default startup view:** Choose which pane to display when opening Notebook Navigator. `Navigation pane`, `List pane`.
+- **Default startup view:** Choose which pane to display when opening Notebook Navigator.
+Navigation pane shows shortcuts, recent notes, and folder tree.
+List pane shows note list immediately. `Navigation pane`, `List pane`.
 - **Homepage:** Choose the file that Notebook Navigator opens automatically, such as a dashboard.
   - **Separate mobile homepage:** Use a different homepage for mobile devices.
+- **Toolbar buttons:** Choose which buttons appear in the toolbar.
+Hidden buttons remain accessible via commands and menus.

+**Icons**

+- **Interface icons:** Edit toolbar, folder, tag, pinned, search, and sort icons.
 - **Apply color to icons only:** When enabled, custom colors are applied only to icons.
 When disabled, colors are applied to both icons and text labels.
-- **Toolbar buttons:** Choose which buttons appear in the toolbar.
-Hidden buttons remain accessible via commands and menus.

 **Formatting**